 Finding Card Shops in Small Towns and Rural Areas

-If you live in a major metro, finding a card shop is easy — there are probably half a dozen within a short drive.
-If you live in a small town or rural area, the nearest dedicated card shop might be 45 minutes away.
-Or two hours.
-Or nonexistent.
+If you live in a major metro, finding a card shop is easy.
+If you live in a small town or rural area, the nearest dedicated card shop might be 45 minutes away — or nonexistent.
 But the hobby is alive in places without storefronts too.
-You just have to know where to look, who to ask, and how to build your own local scene from scratch.
-Here's the playbook.
+You just have to know where to look.

 Before assuming there's nothing nearby, actually search.
 Google "card shop near me" and expand the radius to 60+ miles.
 Check our directory by state and county.
-Search Facebook for "[your region] card collectors" or "[your region] trading cards" — small-town dealers often operate through Facebook groups and Marketplace rather than formal storefronts.
-Check Craigslist's collectibles section.
-Look up local flea markets and antique malls, which sometimes rent out booths to card dealers who don't have their own shops.
+Search Facebook for "[your region] card collectors" — small-town dealers often operate through Facebook groups and Marketplace.
+Check flea markets and antique malls, which sometimes rent booths to card dealers.

 Check Hobby Shops, Not Just Card Shops